cristianfalcone/ajo/readme.md

 - **Example:** `h(div, { memo: [dependency1, dependency2] })` - the element (and all its child nodes) will re-render only if `dependency1` or `dependency2` change.

 #### `ref` Attribute:
-- **Purpose:** The `ref` attribute provides a way to access the underlying DOM node or component element instance.
+- **Purpose:** The `ref` attribute provides a way to access the underlying DOM element or component element instance.
-- **Behavior:** When an element is mounted or updated, the `ref` callback is called with the DOM node or component instance as an argument.
+- **Behavior:** When an element is mounted or updated, the `ref` callback is called with the DOM element or component instance as an argument.
 This allows you to store a reference to it for later use, such as focusing an input or measuring dimensions.
-- **Example:** `h('input', { ref: node => (this.inputNode = node) })` - stores a reference to the input node.
+- **Example:** `h('input', { ref: el => (this.inputNode = el) })` - stores a reference to the input element.

-These special attributes in Ajo offer powerful ways to manage rendering performance and interact with DOM elements and components elements directly.
-They provide developers with finer control over the update behavior and lifecycle of components in their applications.

 ## Stateful components

 Stateful components in Ajo are defined using generator functions.
 These components are designed with a minimalistic API for controlling rendering and state updates.
 They are equipped with several lifecycle methods that allow for advanced control over component behavior, error handling, and rendering processes.

-The following example demonstrates all the key features of stateful components in Ajo:
+The following example demonstrates key features of stateful components in Ajo:

 ```jsx
 function* ChatComponent({ userName = 'Anonymous', chatRoom }) { // Receive arguments initial values.